 Laporte is a tiny city located in the state of Minnesota.
 With a population of 141 people and just one neighborhood, Laporte is the 516th largest community in Minnesota.

-Because occupations involving physical labor dominate the local economy, Laporte is generally considered to be a blue-collar town.
-50.00% of the Laporte workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Laporte is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Laporte is a city of production and manufacturing workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Laporte who work in management occupations (25.00%), sales jobs (12.50%), and computer science and math (6.25%).

 Also of interest is that Laporte has more people living here who work in computers and math than 95% of the places in the US.